simpleinjector/Documentation/source/ShortCircuitedDependencies.rst

 Cause
 =====

-The component depends on an unregistered concrete type and this concrete type has a lifestyle that is different than the lifestyle of an explicitly registered type that uses this concrete type as its implementation.
+The component depends on an unregistered concrete type where there exists a registration that uses this concrete type as its implementation.

 Warning Description
 ===================